 The accompanying unaudited consolidated condensed financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments) considered necessary for a fair statement of the results for the fiscal period have been included.
 Operating results for the three-month period ended March 31, 2003 are not necessarily indicative of the results that may be expected for the year ending December 31, 2003, or for any future period.
-These financial statements and notes should be read in conjunction with the consolidated financial statements and notes thereto for the year ended December 31, 2002 included in the Company's Annual Report on Form 10-K.
+These financial statements and notes thereto for the year ended December 31, 2002 included in the Company's Annual Report on Form 10-K.